-- 1. The preceptor in the affiliating institution will notify the student and facultymember of their unsatisfactory performance. - 2.
-The preceptor in the affiliating institution shall notify the The Assistant Director, Graduate Programin Applied Nutrition/Director, Dietetics Focus of a student's unsatisfactory performance. - 3.
-A conference will be held including the student, the affiliating institution's preceptor, the student's current clinical faculty, SSS, and the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus.
-At this time a written plan for improvement identifying specific knowledge and skills that must be satisfactorily demonstrated and the expected time frame for completion will be developed and signed by all the partiesat the conference. - 4.
-The Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus will explore possible tutorial support and remedial instruction available to the student.
+- 1. The preceptor in the affiliating institution will notify the student and faculty member of their unsatisfactory performance. - 2.
+The preceptor in the affiliating institution shall notify the The Director of Dietetics Program of a student's unsatisfactory performance. - 3.
+A conference will be held including the student, the affiliating institution's preceptor, the student's current clinical faculty, SSS, and the Director of Dietetics Program.
+At this time a written plan for improvement identifying specific knowledge and skills that must be satisfactorily demonstrated and the expected time frame for completion will be developed and signed by all the parties at the conference. - 4.
+The Director of Dietetics Program will explore possible tutorial support and remedial instruction available to the student.
 The student will also be informed of student support services available to them that have the potential to be of assistance. - 5.
 If performance improves to an acceptable level during a time span agreed upon by the involved parties, the student will be allowed to continue in the program. - 6.
-If there is no improvement, the student will be dismissed from the MSAN/Dietetics Focus but may be offered the opportunity to continue on in the program as a Masters student. - 7.
-If there is a second written notification of unsatisfactory performance, in subsequent experiences or settings, the student will be terminated from the MSAN/Dietetics Focus program but may be offered the opportunity to continue on in the program as a master's student. - 8.
-Failure to complete Supervised Experiential Learning experiences satisfactorily as evaluated by the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus and appropriate faculty and preceptor(s) during the assigned time frames will result in remediation or removal of the student from the program.
+If there is no improvement, the student will be dismissed from the MSAN-Dietetics but may be offered the opportunity to continue on in the program as a Masters student.

+- 7. If there is a second written notification of unsatisfactory performance, in subsequent experiences or settings, the student will be terminated from the MSAN-Dietetics program but may be offered the opportunity to continue on in the program as a master's student. - 8.
+Failure to complete Supervised Experiential Learning experiences satisfactorily as evaluated by the Director of Dietetics Program and appropriate faculty and preceptor(s) during the assigned time frames will result in remediation or removal of the student from the program.